Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 Saily’s main differentiator for Jamaica is dual-network access — Digicel and FLOW — at competitive prices.
 While Holafly locks to Digicel and Nomad locks to FLOW, Saily’s plans automatically use whichever network is stronger where you are.
 In practice, across Jamaica’s main tourist areas, this rarely matters.
 But if you’re moving between Kingston (FLOW-strong) and the Blue Mountains (Digicel-strong) in the same trip, the automatic fallback is genuinely useful.

-The pricing is sharp at the low end. $8.99 for 1GB/7 days is the cheapest entry point on this list — ideal for cruise stops or short port visits.
-The 3GB/30-day plan at $18.99 covers most one-week Jamaica holidays.
+The $8.99/1GB/7d plan is the cheapest entry point on this list — ideal for cruise port stops or short visits.
+The 3GB/30-day plan at $18.99 covers most one-week Jamaica holidays comfortably.
 The 3% Saily credits back on every purchase accumulate quickly for frequent travelers.
-Hotspot is included on all plans.
+Hotspot is included on all plans with no restrictions.
+97,400+ Trustpilot reviews.

 Saily doesn’t offer unlimited.
 For unlimited data in Jamaica, Holafly is the only option.
-For a direct comparison, see my Holafly vs Saily guide.
+For a direct comparison: Saily Review 2026.

 Holafly vs Nomad vs Saily Jamaica — Head to Head